Comet16/Measure-opponent-s-lag-on-Lichess/README.md

 # Measure-opponent-s-lag-on-Lichess
 This extension shows your and your opponent's lag (ping) while playing game on Lichess.org
+Important: for now it only works in ultrabullet!
 ![Image](https://snag.gy/TkcuVI.jpg?raw=true "Screenshot")

 There are two ways to install it: